 Kitchen Gear for Winter

 A few kitchen appliances can help you get through the winter in style.
-A Instant Pot will enable you to cook dried beans in under an hour, as opposed to endless amount of time they require on a stovetop.
+A Instant Pot will enable you to cook dried beans in under an hour, as opposed to the endless amount of time they require on a stovetop.
 And a slow-cooker is the ultimate way to turn five minutes of preparation into a piping-hot meal that tastes like you’ve slaved away all afternoon.
 There are vegan cookbooks devoted exclusively to Instant Pots and to slow-cookers.

 One final tip for a super-cheap kitchen appliance that’s ideal for cold weather: an electric kettle.
 If you’ve never owned one, you have no idea what you’re missing.
 They’ll heat water in a fraction of the time of a stove-top kettle, with far less energy waste.
-They’re obviously great for coffee and tea, and during the winter you can also use them to gently warm all your water before drinking.
+They’re obviously great for making coffee or tea, and during the winter you can also use them to gently warm all your water before drinking.
 The difference between drinking cold water in a chilly house and drinking warm water is profound.
 In a cold house, regularly sipping some warm water is a seemingly small thing that makes a big difference.

 See our cookware guide for product recommendations.